About Me

 My main areas of interest are:

-I started out graphical app launchers for the BBC Micro, before moving onto the Acorn Archimedes and the PC.
+My first experience playing with computers was building graphical app launchers for the BBC Micro, before moving onto the Acorn Archimedes and the PC.
 I learned to build Windows applications with Borland C++ Builder and then discovered Visual Basic.
-Professionally, I started with Java but I got into .NET while it was still in preview.
+Professionally, I started with Java but I got into .NET while version 1 was still in preview.

 Key Achievements